marcsolanadal/resume/resume-embedded-systems.md

 **System administrator** (Barcelona University, Apr 2011 - Aug 2013 · 2 yrs 5 mos)

 - Managed and maintained a RedHat cluster and network of medium size.
-- Compiled and optimized the linux kernel to improve the performance of cluster.
+- Compiled and optimized the linux kernel to improve the performance of a cluster.
 - Helped all network users.

 **Freelance C# Developer** (Coralsis, Jul 2009 - Aug 2009 · 2 mos)